ERC-1400 Security Token Standard: How to Create One, vs ERC-3643

-ERC-1400 is a modular security token standard with partitioned balances and compliance controls.
-How it works, when to use it, and how it compares to ERC-3643.
+ERC-1400 is the security token standard for regulated assets.
+How it works, how to create an ERC-1400 token, and how it compares to ERC-20 and ERC-3643.

 ERC-1400 is a modular Ethereum standard for security tokens that splits a single token contract into partitioned balances with independent compliance rules.
 Unlike a standard ERC-20 where every token is identical, ERC-1400 lets issuers create restricted and unrestricted tranches, enforce lockup periods, and manage multiple share classes — all within one contract.